Hampton Poyle

-Hampton Poyle is a village in the Cherwell valley in Oxfordshire, England, about 1 mi northeast of Kidlington and about 5 mi north of the centre of Oxford.
-It is part of the civil parish of Hampton Gay and Poyle.
+Hampton Poyle is a village in the civil parish of Hampton Gay and Poyle, in the Cherwell district, in the county of Oxfordshire, England.
+It is the Cherwell in valley, about 1 mi northeast of Kidlington and about 5 mi north of the centre of Oxford.

-Hampton Poyle was a separate civil parish of 807 acre until 1932, when it was merged with the neighbouring parish of Hampton Gay.
+Hampton Poyle was a separate civil parish of 807 acre until 1 April 1932, when it was merged with the neighbouring parish of Hampton Gay.
+In 1931 the parish had a population of 80.

-Toponym

-"Hampton" is a common toponym derived from Old English.
-In this case it is derived from hām, meaning "homestead" and tūn, meaning "enclosure".
+Name

+In this instance the name Hampton derives from Old English hām and tūn – "village with a home farm".
 The affix "Poyle" refers to Walter de la Poyle, who acquired the manor in the 13th century.
 It distinguishes the village from its neighbour Hampton Gay, which is about 1 mi west-northwest.

+The toponym for Hampton Poyle might be: